dreamportdev/Osdev-Notes/09_Loading_Elf/02_Elf_Theory.md

 Section headers describe the ELF in more detail and often contain useful (but not required for running) data.
 We won't be dealing with section headers at all in our program loader, since everything we need is nicely contained in the program headers.

-Having said that, if you're curious about what's inside the rest of the ELF file, tools like `objdump` or `readelf` can parse and display section headers for you.
+Having said that, if we're curious about what's inside the rest of the ELF file, tools like `objdump` or `readelf` can parse and display section headers for us.
 They're also documented thoroughly in the ELF specification.

 There are a few special section headers worth knowing about, even if we dont use them right now:

 - `.text`, `.rodata`, `.data`, and `.bss`: These usually map directly to the program headers of the same name.
 Since section headers contain more information than program headers, there is often some extra information stored here about these sections.
 This is not needed by a program loader so it's not present in the PHDRs.
 - `.strtab`: Short for *string table*, this section header is a series of null-terminated strings.
 The first entry in this table is also a null-terminator.
 When other sections need to store a string they actually store a byte offset into this section.
 - `.symtab`: Short for *symbol table*, this section contains all the exported (and internal) symbols for the program.
 This section may also include some debugging symbols if compiling with `-g` or they may be stored under a `.debug_*` section.
-If you ever need to get symbols for a program, they'll be here.
+If we ever need to get symbols for a program, they'll be here.

-Often there will be other section headers in your program, often serving specific purposes.
-For example `.eh_frame` is used for storing language-based exception and unwinding information, and you may also have `.ctors` if there any global constructors.
+Often there will be other section headers in a program, serving specific purposes.
+For example `.eh_frame` is used for storing language-based exception and unwinding information, and if there are any global constructors, the `.ctors` section may be present.

 ## Program Headers